Mtillmann/color-helper-extension/readme.md

 Firefox support mainly hinged on [hans_squared's effort](https://discourse.mozilla.org/t/browser-tabs-capturevisibletab-not-working-in-firefox-for-mv3/122965/3)

-## Changelog

-### 0.0.3

-- Fix [#1](https://github.com/Mtillmann/color-helper-extension/issues/1): compatibility mode for certain situations where canvas elements are not treated right by chromium

-### 0.0.2

-- Fix: aggressively reset selection overlay styles to prevent issues with sites like wikipedia
-- Improvement: more consistent hover and pause behavior

-### 0.0.1

-- Initial release

 \* Some browsers will complain about the extension being "unverified" and "unsafe" when installing it from the Chrome Web Store instead of their first-party web stores.
 Since the extension is reviewed by Google, it is safe to install.